brkattk/brkattk.github.io/_posts/2017-06-19-using-charles-proxy-to-debug-android-ssl-traffic.md

 Tap the `Proxy` dropdown and select `Manual`.

-For the `Proxy hostname` input your Mac's IP address that you noted above.
+For the `Proxy hostname` input your computer's IP address that you noted above.

 Then for the `Proxy port` use the HTTP Proxy Port that you noted from Charles' Proxy Settings from above.